-- On-ground remediation works have been completed at Pompoota, Long Flat, Wall Flat, Mypolonga, Burdett and Mobilong. - Site preparation work at Westbrook has been completed, with construction works at Cowirra, Toora, and Placid continuing to progress.
+- On-ground remediation works have been completed at Pompoota, Long Flat, Wall Flat, Mypolonga, Burdett and Mobilong. - Site preparation work, including sheet piling has commenced at Wellington, with construction works at Cowirra, Toora, and Placid continuing to progress.
 The substantive on-ground works at Neeta have been completed with final project close-out activities underway. - The Department for Environment and Water (DEW) is working with the Department for Infrastructure and Transport (DIT), as the state infrastructure agency, on the procurement of contractors to undertake works on the remaining private levees that were severely damaged during the 2022-23 River Murray flood.
 The request for tender issued by DIT in June closed on 17 July with submissions currently being assessed. - The department is continuing to review the geotechnical assessment reports.